Contingent Payment Mechanisms for Resource Utilization: Characterization and Optimality of CP

+In this section, we study the optimal mechanism design problem with the following properties:\footnote{For (P5) deterministic, we require that the outcome is deterministic unless multiple agents make the same reports, and that when breaking ties, the two-part payment each agent may be charged if allocated is still deterministic.
+We also assume that the mechanism uses minimum tie-breaking, and satisfies the \emph{positive responsiveness} requirement, i.e. if a tied agent was to make a ``strictly higher" report in an otherwise equivalent economy, then she has to be allocated with probability one in this other economy.
+See Appendix~\ref{appx:proof_P1P5}.} \begin{multicols}{2} \begin{enumerate}[{P}1.]

-We prove that when the type space is the set of all value distributions satisfying (A1)-(A3), the CSP mechanism is unique amongst mechanisms with properties (P1)-(P7).
+\itemsep{0em} \item Dominant-strategy equilibrium \item Individually rational \item No deficit \item Anonymous \item Deterministic (unless breaking ties) \item No payment to unassigned agents \end{enumerate} \end{multicols} \if 0 \hma{ We prove that when the type space is the set of all value distributions satisfying (A1)-(A3), the CSP mechanism is unique amongst mechanisms with properties (P1)-(P7).
 For this, we make use of a key lemma (Lemma~\ref{lem:lem_P1P5_characterization}), which characterizes the set of all possible outcomes under mechanisms that satisfy (P1)-(P5).
 Combined with (P6) and (P7), we can show that CSP is unique.
-We also prove that the utilization of the CSP mechanism is not dominated by any mechanism in the broader class of mechanisms that satisfy properties (P1)-(P5), and that the CSP mechanism is optimal for agents with the simple $(w_i, p_i)$ types from Example \ref{ex:vipi}.
-Moreover, we prove that the CSP mechanism maximizes utilization among a broad subclass of mechanisms satisfying (P1)-(P6), and that relaxing (P6) by adding reserve prices rarely improves utilization.
+We also prove that the utilization of the CSP mechanism is not dominated by any mechanism in the broader class of mechanisms that satisfy properties (P1)-(P5), and that the CSP mechanism is optimal for agents with the simple $(\fixedV_i, \fixedP_i)$ types from Example \ref{ex:vipi}.
+Moreover, we prove that the CSP mechanism maximizes utilization among a broad subclass of mechanisms satisfying (P1)-(P6), and that relaxing (P6) by adding reserve prices rarely improves utilization. }